expectedparrot/edsl/docs/scenarios.rst

 This will print a table of the scenarios and the answers to the questions for each scenario:

 .. list-table::
    :header-rows: 1

    * - message
+     - safety
+     - topic
-    - I can't log in...
+   * - I can't log in...
-    - I need help with a product...
-    - I need help with my bill...
-    - I have a safety concern...
-  * - safety
      - No
+     - Login issue
+   * - I need help with a product...
      - No
+     - Product support
+   * - I need help with my bill...
      - No
+     - Billing
+   * - I have a safety concern...
      - Yes
-  * - topic
-    - Login issue
-    - Product support
-    - Billing
      - Safety

 Adding metadata